Thomas More: Family life

 More married Joanna "Jane" Colt, the eldest daughter of John Colt of Essex in 1505.
 In that year he leased a portion of a house known as the Old Barge (originally there had been a wharf nearby serving the Walbrook river) on Bucklersbury, St Stephen Walbrook parish, London.
 Eight years later he took over the rest of the house and in total he lived there for almost 20 years, until his move to Chelsea in 1525.
 Erasmus reported that More wanted to give his young wife a better education than she had previously received at home, and tutored her in music and literature.
 The couple had four children: Margaret, Elizabeth, Cecily, and John.
 Jane died in 1511.

 Going "against friends' advice and common custom," within 30 days, More had married one of the many eligible women among his wide circle of friends.
 He chose Alice Middleton, a widow, to head his household and care for his small children.
 The speed of the marriage was so unusual that More had to get a dispensation from the banns of marriage, which, due to his good public reputation, he easily obtained.

-More had no children from his second marriage, although he raised Alice's daughter from her previous marriage as his own.
+More had no children from his second marriage, although he raised Alice's daughter from her previous marriage, Alice Alington, as his own.
 More also became the guardian of two young girls: Anne Cresacre, who would eventually marry his son John More, and Margaret Giggs (later Clement), the orphaned daughter of his biological daughter's wet nurse.
 An affectionate father, More wrote letters to his children whenever he was away on legal or government business, and encouraged them to write to him often.